elias-ik/bf-interpreter/README.md

 ## Implementation

-The interpreter is implemented according to the Wikipedia page on Brainfuck: https://en.wikipedia.org/wiki/Brainfuck.
+The interpreter is implemented according to the Wikipedia page on Brainfuck: https://en.wikipedia.org/wiki/Brainfuck with minor deviation described [below](#deviation-from-brainfuck-standard).

 The program reads in the contents of the Brainfuck file and converts each character to an instruction.
 It then executes the instructions using a `BrainfuckedState` struct, which keeps track of the current state of the interpreter.